 Our goal at Temboo is to empower anyone to quickly and easily build environmental software systems that monitor and provide insights about the physical world, without them needing to become an electrical engineer or computer scientist along the way.

-We deliver on this goal by automatically generating complete environmental monitoring systems that visualize sensor data in a friendly, approachable, and engaging manner.
+We deliver on this goal by automatically generating complete environmental monitoring systems that visualize environmental sensor data in a friendly, approachable, and engaging manner.
 A key piece of this technical puzzle is the Temboo gateway.
 The gateway serves as a bridge between environmental sensors that live in the air, soil, or water, and the Temboo data visualization and insights platform that lives in the cloud.

 In this post we’re going to take a closer look at the Temboo gateway and present the many jobs it does while you’re focused on understanding and improving your environment.